mozilla/experimenter-docs/docs/workflow/rollouts.md

 ---
-id: desktop-rollouts
+id: rollouts
-title: Desktop Rollouts
+title: Rollouts
-slug: /desktop-rollouts
+slug: /rollouts
 ---

-If you want to set configurations for a feature remotely _for non-experiment users_, you can do so with Nimbus Rollouts.
+If you want to set configurations for a feature remotely _for non-experiment users_, you can do so with a **Rollout**.

 ## FAQS